CMB constraints on DHOST theories: Introduction

-In this paper, we go further to the DHOST theories beyond the GLPV theory and study the dependence of the angular power spectrum of CMB anisotropies on the model parameters characterising the DHOST theories.

-In our previous paper \cite{Hiramatsu:2020fcd}, we have developed a Boltzmann solver incorporating the DHOST theories, and have demonstrated the qualitative impact of the model parameters characterising the DHOST theorise on the angular power spectra of the CMB anisotropies by computing their 1-sigma uncertainty given by the Fisher information matrix.
-The Fisher analysis assumes a Gaussian likelihood and we have studied it fixing the cosmological parameters like the amplitude of the primordial perturbations and the Hubble parameter.
-In this paper, we improve this study using the Markov-Chain Monte-Carlo (MCMC) simulation.
-Hence our main goal is to compute the confidence ranges of the model parameters from the Planck 2018 observations \cite{Planck:2018vyg}.
+In this paper, we study the angular power spectrum of the CMB anisotropies in the DHOST theories beyond the GLPV theory.
+We have developed a Boltzmann solver incorporating the DHOST theories \cite{Hiramatsu:2020fcd}.
+Using the numerical code, we have demonstrated the qualitative impact of the model parameters on the angular power spectra of the CMB anisotropies using the Fisher information matrix.
+The Fisher analysis assumes a Gaussian likelihood, and we have computed the 1-sigma uncertainties with fixed cosmological parameters such as the amplitude of the primordial perturbations and the Hubble parameter.
+We improve this study using the Markov-Chain Monte-Carlo (MCMC) method and compute the confidence intervals of the model parameters using the Planck 2018 likelihoods \cite{Planck:2018vyg}.
+Note that there are pioneering works to put constraints on the model parameters in the DHOST theories focusing on compact stars \cite{Kobayashi:2018xvr,Chagoya:2018lmv}.
+Our present study is based on cosmological observations, providing a new test for the theories.